 To establish $\mu=\lambda$, we look at the Fourier coefficients, where convolution translates to multiplication.
 For $i\neq0$ we have

 Thus $\widehat{\mu}(i)=0$ for $i\neq 0$, so $\mu=\lambda$. \end{proof}

-For ergodic measures positive dimension and positive entropy are equivalent conditions.
+For measures which are ergodic under $T_m$ or even under the joint action of $T_m,T_n$, positive dimension and positive entropy are equivalent conditions.
 However, the condition that all ergodic components have positive entropy is weaker; entropy behaves like the mean of the entropies of ergodic components, while dimension behaves like the essential infimum.
 Nevertheless, there is a simple reduction which recovers the non-ergodic case.

 \begin{thm} [Rudolph-Johnson \cite{Rudolph90,Johnson92}] Let $\mu$ be a probability measure on $[0,1]$ that is invariant under $T_{m}$ and $T_{n}$, with $m,n$ not powers of the same integer.
-Suppose that all ergodic components of $\mu$ have positive entropy.
+Suppose that all ergodic components of $\mu$ with respect to $T_m$ have positive entropy.
 Then $\mu$=Lebesgue measure. \end{thm}